 With the advancement of modern technology, designs aren’t limited to what you can get down on paper.
 A lot of machines work hand in hand with design software, so basic computer design knowledge and the ability to operate design software is necessary.

 Once you start up your embroidery business, you’re now an entrepreneur.
 Which means that you’re going to have to possess business operation skills too.
 Embroidery companies tend to operate on quick turnaround times, so your time-management skills are going to have to be on point.

 To run a successful business you’re also going to need strong communication, general management and planning skills – all three are strong foundations of any business.

 Of course, this will depend on the size of business you’re looking to set up.
 And also, you need to take into account how much you’re expecting to grow – this will help save money in the long term.

-Any embroidery business will need an embroidery machine.
+Any embroidery business will need an industrial embroidery machine.
 There are plenty of different options on the market and this will be your most valuable asset, so don’t take the decision lightly when choosing one.
 Choosing the wrong embroidery machine can be costly to your whole business.
 Not just financially, but operationally too.